We analyzed 13,000 TEFL job postings to better understand the international TEFL job market.

 1. China prefers ESL certification but Korea does not.

 China is a booming TEFL location right now.
 But do employers actually care if you have ESL certification or not?
 Our study reveals that for the most part yes they do.

-- 64% of TEFL jobs in China prefer or require teachers to have certification – From that 64%, employers search for ESL teachers with TEFL and TESOL certificates the most.
+- 64% of TEFL jobs in China prefer or require teachers to have certification – Of that 64%, employers search for ESL teachers with TEFL and TESOL certificates the most.

 Regardless of your situation, TEFL certification can give you the boost you’ve been looking for in teacher training.
 If you’re going to teach English in China or Japan, these countries prefer teachers who are certified.